Oklahoma Models and Innovations

 - Need: To enhance care for patients in critical condition.

 - Intervention: Two VA facilities in Oklahoma and Ohio are connected through audiovisual equipment using smart technology in order for providers to monitor patients and consult with clinical staff at the bedside.

-- Results: From June 2017 to March 2018, there were 5,155 video assessments performed on ICU patients at the Oklahoma facility by tele-ICU staff.
-This resulted in over 140 hours of patient care time.
+- Results: From April 2018 to April 2019, there were 5,933 video assessments performed on ICU patients at the Oklahoma facility by tele-ICU staff.
+This resulted in 7,379 hours of patient care time.